rblopes/generator-phaser-plus/docs/asset-packs.md

 Explaining Phaser Asset Packs
 =============================

 Asset Packs are a format supported by Phaser to declare media assets used in a game.
-Asset packs were featured for the first in Phaser v2.0.4.
+Asset packs were featured for the first in [Phaser v2.0.6](https://github.com/photonstorm/phaser/releases/tag/v2.0.6).

 With Asset Packs, you declare media assets in a declarative format, either using JSON documents or just plain JavaScript objects.